Ihabafia/CodeIgniter-Plus/README.md

 **Installation**
 ---

-1. Copy all the folder to your server.
+1. Copy all the folder to your server
-1. Create a database in your local (server).
+1. Create a database in your local (server)
-1. Open the database.php file and change it with the information.
+1. Open the database.php file and change it with the information
-1. point in your browser to your domain by going to `http://yourdomain/migrate/latest`.
+1. point in your browser to your domain by going to `http://yourdomain/migrate/latest`
-1. Once it's done, then point to your domain by going to `http://yourdomain/`.
+1. Once it's done, then point to your domain by going to `http://yourdomain/`
-1. Make sure to delete the migrate.php in the application/controllers/migrate.php to avoid some one play with your database especially if you are installing it on a live site.
+1. Make sure to delete the migrate.php in the application/controllers/migrate.php to avoid some one play with your database especially if you are installing it on a live site

 * **Username**: administrator
 * **Password**: password